stax-dev/core/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, please contact the [EHS Team](https://t.me/everyone_home_safe) on Telegram.
+To report a vulnerability, please contact the [EHS Team](https://t.me/everyone_home_safe) on Telegram, or create a new issue on Github.
 Please include the following information:

 - Vulnerability
 - Steps to reproduce
 - Affected versions
 - Any additional information

 The EHS Team will respond as soon as possible.
-If the vulnerability is accepted, the EHS Team will create a new issue and tag it with the `security` label.
+If the vulnerability is accepted, the EHS Team will create a new issue (if you haven't done so yourself) and tag it with the `security` label.
 The EHS Team will then work on a fix and release a new version as soon as possible.
 The EHS Team will then close the issue.

 Thank you for helping to keep Stax secure!